Requests for Additional Disclosure Documents. and Interrogatories, In Divorce and Paternity Cases

 Practicing Exclusively Family Law Since 2011

 As you may already know, family law litigation is both unpleasant and tedious.
-Unlike other firms whose websites sugarcoat the situation, AAA Family Law keeps it real.
-One particularly onerous aspect of a divorce, or a paternity action, is the breadth of documents that you may be asked to produce.
-I have discussed the financial affidavit and mandatory disclosure documents that accompany family law litigation in The Divorce Disclosure Paperwork.
+One particularly onerous aspect of divorce and actions, is the breadth of documents that you may be asked to produce.
+I have discussed the financial affidavit and mandatory disclosure documents that accompany divorce and paternity litigation cases in The Divorce Disclosure Paperwork.

 However, that is just the minimum of what a divorce or paternity litigant can expect to produce.
 Your opposing counsel may also submit a Request for Production and/or Interrogatories.
 This is a brief explanation of each:

-In a family law case, one side may request the other to produce a list of documents within either 30 days (if the request is made after the filing of the original petition) or 45 days (if the request accompanies the original petition).
+In divorce and paternity cases, one side may request the other to produce a list of documents within either 30 days (if the request is made after the filing of the original petition) or 45 days (if the request accompanies the original petition).
 What can your opposing spouse or partner ask for?
 Basically, any documents that are relevant to the issues in your case that are not protected by a legal privilege.

 The Florida Rules of Civil Procedure define “relevant” as any evidence that “tends to prove or disprove a material fact.”
 Most family law clients underestimate the scope of legal relevancy.
 Others are even offended for being forced to produce documents that may be several years old.
 Still, even if the requested document only marginally proves what you earn or can earn, or in a divorce, the presence or value of a marital asset, it’s still relevant.
 I frequently remind my family law clients that something does not have to be the “smoking gun” to be relevant.
 It only has to be one brick in the wall.